Training Your Assistant to Make it Smarter

 To ensure that your Assistant remains up-to-snuff, it's important that you periodically train it.
 By training your Assistant once or twice a week, it will become smarter and will be able to answer a wider variety of questions.

 Then, for each question your visitor asked, review the answer the Assistant provided.
-If it's correct, mark it as correct.
-If it's incorrect, mark it as incorrect and train the answer (described in the next step).
+If it's incorrect/unknown and you'd like to adjust it, train the answer by selecting the question from the feed and then clicking the pencil icon shown in the screenshot below.

 Training New Answers